Definition of

 Stem cells and veterinary therapy

-They are used in tissue regeneration in animals, improving the quality of life in pets and working animals.
+They are used in tissue regeneration in animals, improving the quality of life in pets and work animals.

 Stem cells and urology